TyraNyamburaa/personal-projects/smartmama_technical_documentation/README.md

 ## Documentation principles

-This documentation is written for a new teammate joining the project.
+This documentation is written for anyone joining the project.
 It explains:

 - what SmartMama does and who uses it;
 - how the platform is structured;